Skip to main content

 created feature flag

-You can duplicate and archive flags as well.
+You can clone and archive flags as well.
 To perform these actions, click the three-dot button on the desired flag.

 Feature flag status